-production, at CCC Sulphur Products, requires three raw materials, sulphur, air, and water.
+Sulphuric acid production, at CCC Sulphur Products, requires three raw materials, sulphur, air, and water.

 Molten sulphur, recovered from oil refineries, is shipped via tank truck where it is unloaded into our underground storage pits.
 The temperature in the pits is maintained at 280°F with steam coils to maintain the liquid state of the sulphur.